 - Spanish (DELE (Diploma de Español como Lengua Extranjera).

-Spanish exam, recognized by the Spanish Ministry of Education and organized by the Cervantes Institute.
+Spanish exam is recognized by the Spanish Ministry of Education and organized by the Cervantes Institute.
 It is held twice a year, in May and November.

 - French (DELF (Diplome d'Etudes en Langue Francaise)